polettix/teepee/README.md

         dumps the input as YAML (so this is more readable)

+    The functions above work, by default, on the overall input data.
+You can pass an optional (additional) parameter with the data structure you want it to work upon, e.g. if you just want to pretty-print an item you can do this:

+        $ teepee -i input.json -F'YAML(V("some.inner.hash"))'

 - --help

     print a somewhat more verbose help, showing usage, this description of